LaunchCodeEducation/intro-to-programming-csharp/src/chapters/strings/encoding-characters.rst

       True

 In **Line 1** we initialized the variable letter1 to be of type **char**.
 We then initialized it to be 97, which is an **int**.
-For C# to understand that we want the character that number in encoded as, we have to explicitly cast it to be a char.
+For C# to understand that we want the character that number is encoded as, we have to explicitly cast it to be a char.
 Explicit casting occurs when we manually convert a larger data type to a smaller one.
 This is done manually by placing the data type desired in parentheses *in front* of the value.
 In this example we used the ``(char)`` in front of the integer to